Our featured artist today is John Manchester. Let’s give him a warm welcome!

-If you would like your talent featured in the Artists in Our Midst series, send me an email message.
+If you would like your talent featured in the Artists in Our Midst series or Authors in Our Midst series, send me an email message.
 Don’t be shy!
-This is the final Artists post in the queue, so please get in touch if you would like to be featured.
+Please get in touch if you would like to be featured.

 I was featured here some years back as a writer of dark thrillers.
 I’m grateful now to get a second shot with my music!
 Fifteen years ago, after a long career composing music for media, I hit a creative wall.
 With over 500 instrumental pieces published, the scene between me and the muse was feeling tired.
 A dream kept me going: to hear my music played by a symphony orchestra.
 I was lucky to record with first call NY studio musicians.
 They did a great job, but the results sounded….small.
 I could afford 20 players.
 A symphony has at least 70.

 My dream came true in 2003, when I flew to the Czech Republic to record with the Prague Philharmonic.
 Within minutes I heard my dream turn to a nightmare.
 The conductor didn’t speak a word of English and me not a word of Czech.
 That wasn’t the main problem.
 To explain requires a little trip into the musicological weeds.
 The musicians, while competent, weren’t versed in the musical idiom of pop syncopation.
 The music I grew up with (Beatles, Joni Mitchell, Jimi Hendrix, etc.) is steeped in it.
 Notated, that music has more notes off the beat than on.
 But the feel of that syncopation is completely different than in classical music.
 Like most orchestral players of the time, the Czech ones had trained in conservatories where the pop feel was not taught.
 Bottom line: my music sounded big, but terrible.

 Back from Europe a new obstacle to composing arose.
 The music that fed my family was happy, positive, optimistic!
 I had a dark side that longed for expression.
 I drifted from music into writing dark psychological thrillers.